olisystems/ul-tree/README.md

 };
 ```

-If we look at our new data structure, we see that we have two objects: one `data` object and inside that ther is `Parent` object.
+If we look at our new data structure, we see that we have two objects: one `data` object and inside that there is a `Parent` object.
 The process will go through in following steps:

 1. For the first, `data` object, we want to push it as a `li` item of root `ul`.